andrealuquin/2048-Hamburger-Game/README.md

 - Run with:
     -  python main.py

-## Future things I want to implent
+## Future Things I Want To Implent
     -  Adding a more complete game-over screen
     -  Adding a restart option
     -  Adding score tracking